JeffMangan/go-ddd-cart/README.md

 ## Setup (this needs to be automated, most all of this is for using ddblocal for testing)

+For the tests, the current  infra repo uses dynamodb local, it should use a mock (change soon).

 -----------------new steps to use docker and not install ddblocal locally---------------- docker run -p 8000:8000 amazon/dynamodb-local